Social construction of gender: Gender performativity

 Thus, Butler perceives gender as being constructed through a set of acts that are said to be in compliance with dominant societal norms.
 Butler is, however, not stating that gender is a sort of performance in which an individual can terminate the act; instead, what Butler is stating is that this performance is ongoing and out of an individual's control.
 In fact, rather than an individual producing the performance, the opposite is true.
 The performance is what produces the individual.
 Specifically, Butler approvingly quotes Nietzsche's claim that "there is no 'being' behind doing... 'the doer' is merely a fiction added to the deed – the deed is everything", Thus, the emphasis is placed not on the individual producing the deed but on the deed itself, and its cessation becomes as problematic as the eagle rendering itself a mere lamb in Nietzsche's respective analogy.
 Butler, in fact, goes on to stress in their own words: “there is no gender identity behind the expressions of gender; that identity is performatively constituted by the very ‘expressions’ that are said to be its results”.
 Overall, they may be said to have been thoroughly influenced by Nietzsche's philosophy of subjectivity.

-Amelia Jones proposes that this mode of viewing gender offered a way to move beyond the theories of the gaze and sexual fetishism, which had attained much prominence in academic feminism, but which by the 1980s Jones viewed as outdated methods of understanding women's societal status.
-Jones believes the performative power to act out gender is extremely useful as a framework, offering new ways to consider images as enactments with embodied subjects rather than inanimate objects for men's viewing pleasure.
+Interactionist sociology and gender performativity share a deconstructionist impulse, but diverge in their approach to the self.
+In West and Zimmerman's framework, identity is fluid and situational, but individuals manage to create a semblance of interiority over time.
+By contrast, Butler's theory emphasizes the failure of this process: the subject never fully realizes the identity that performance strives for.
+Thus, while interactionism highlights the social achievement of identity, performativity emphasizes its impossibility and perpetual instability.